orcwg/cra-hub/faq.md

 > [!CAUTION]
 > Pending confirmation through European Commission Guidance that _legal persons_ do not include _natural persons_ in the context of the CRA.

+#### Q: What is a _security attestation_ in the CRA?

+[Security attestations] in the CRA are an optional extension that do not exist yet.
+They may exist in the future, should the European Commission choose to establish them, with a legislative process called a "delegated act".
+Until such time, any resemblence with concepts elsewhere by the name of "attestation" is coincidental and should not restrict their future design in the CRA.
+For example, the "Secure Software Development Attestation" as a concept in the US is unrelated to the CRA.

 [benefit from guidance]: #questions-which-would-benefit-from-european-commission-guidance